JedSaylor/jedsaylor_nft_contract/README.md

     how to create smart contracts on the blockchain. please review this code on your own before using any of the following code for production.
-    HashLips will not be liable in any way if for the use of the code.
+    Jed will not be liable in any way if for the use of the code.
 That being said, the code has been tested to the best of the developers' knowledge to work as intended.

-That's it! you're done.
+That's it!
+You're done.